ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 });
 ```

-To wrap up our JavaScript part we need to fill the `if/else` statement we wrote on our callback to tell it what's going to happen, that means, we'll style the element with our animation properties.
+To finish our JavaScript part, we need to fill the `if/else` statement we wrote on our callback.
+Here we'll want to style our `elementsToExpand` with the animation that they should have like so:

 ```javascript
 let expansionObserver = new IntersectionObserver((entries) => {